 Halloween Paper Quill Art: A Fine Motor Project

 This adapted version of paper quill art is perfect for Halloween.
 Plus it’s a great occupational therapy-based, fine motor project for kids and adults alike.
-This project focuses on the encouraging the use of specific fine motor skills.
-Such skills include the pincer grasp, in-hand manipulation, and bilateral coordination skills.
+This project focuses on the encouraging the use of specific fine motor skills all while having fun creating.
+Such fine motor skills include the pincer grasp, in-hand manipulation, and bilateral coordination skills.
 I’ve adapted this project so that no special tools are needed, and is more friendly for all ages and fine motor abilities.

 All links in this post are non-affiliate links, and are provided for your convenience.

 I’ve been wanting to try my hand at paper quill art.
 This adapted version I created is more friendly for all ages, doesn’t require any special tools, nor special glue or paper.
-Yes, the coils aren’t as tight and neatly formed as some of the beautiful pieces seen online, but this version is perfect for my purposes here at The DIY Therapist.
+Yes, the coils aren’t as tight and neatly formed as some of the beautiful pieces seen online, but this version is perfect for my purpose.
 Plus, I love the unruliness of the paper coils!

 What Is Quill Art?